aabmets/yfrake/README.md

 The tutorials and the reference manual is available at: &nbsp; <a target="new" href="http://yfrake.readthedocs.io">yfrake.readthedocs.io</a>

+### Contributing

+Your suggestions on how to improve the library or the docs are welcome!
+Please open an issue with the relevant tag to share your ideas.

 <br />
 <a id="footnote1"><sup>&#91;note1&#93;:</sup></a> Stock market data is sourced from Yahoo Finance.
 <br/>